DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Spring Expressions based authorization

 These restrictions need not be just based on authorities.
-With use of [Spring Expressions](https://docs.spring.io/spring/docs/current/spring-framework.../html/expressions.html) it can trigger a method, access parameters, access return value, access a bean etc. This can be useful for requests which depend on the actual data, or where authorization code is dynamic and is implemented in separate service.
+With use of [Spring Expressions](https://docs.spring.io/spring/docs/current/spring-framework.../html/expressions.html) it can trigger any service method, access parameters, access return value, access a bean etc. This can be useful for requests which depend on data, or where authorization code is dynamic and is implemented in separate service.

 {% highlight java %}
 public class IBookService {